SpecialBuilder32/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_phantom_scarecrows.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Phantom Scarecrows by Gamemode 4<!--$pmc:delete-->

 Do you regret that phantoms were added to the game but don't want to change any gamerules?
-This modular datapack lets you create phantom scarecrows that shoot homing fireqorkd projectiles at nearby phantoms to protect your base! <!--$pmc:headerSize-->
+This modular data pack lets you create phantom scarecrows that shoot homing fireqorkd projectiles at nearby phantoms to protect your base! <!--$pmc:headerSize-->

 <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/gm4_phantom_scarecrows/images/phantom_scarecrows.webp" alt="Phantom Scarecrow firing missile" height="350"/>  <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->

 ### Features
-- Equipping a skull of an undead mob (Skeleton, Zombie or Wither Skeleton) to an armor stand along with a chestplate enchanted with a curse (Vanishing or Binding) will transform the armor stand into a Phantom Scarecrow.
+- Equipping a skull of an undead mob (Skeleton, Zombie or Wither Skeleton) to an armour stand along with a chestplate enchanted with a curse (Vanishing or Binding) will transform the armour stand into a Phantom Scarecrow.
 - When a phantom flies within 25 blocks of the scarecrow, a homing firework will be fired towards the targeted phantom that will kill it in one shot.
 - Adds one new custom advancement for getting struck by a homing phantom missile.